 Do you know how to structure your CV?

-Not knowing how to structure your CV is one of the most common problems jobseekers face, so we’ve laid out a simple structure to help you.
+Not knowing how to structure their CV is one of the most common problems jobseekers face, so we’ve laid out a simple structure to help you.

 CVs should be tailored to each role you apply for, but to save time first create a general CV which can be easily adapted for each employer, based on the job description.